U8 - Ages 6-7

 * as of December 31st of the current season.

 A foundation program focused on developing strong fundamental skiing skills in a wide variety of fun and challenging training activities to promote confidence and the desire to ski.
 Young skiers are introduced to competitive skills environments designed to build the competitive spirit.
-There are 2 competitions held at Glen Eden and up to 2 away events (U10 only) with minimal traveling requirements.
-Skiers in this program should be graduates from either the Snow School or MHRC JDL program with intermediate ability and able to independently and confidently ski any hill at Glen Eden and ride any lift with minimal assistance.
+Participants should be comfortable skiing on various types of terrain, steepness and speeds.
+Click here to view the entry level skiing ability for this program.

 Lift tickets, invitation races and camp fees are extra to this program.

 Our program is flexible and can accommodate athletes across various levels of commitment to the sport.
-In addition to our core 8 week racing module, racers can choose to participate in a variety of optional enhanced training programs and races throughout the season.
+In addition to our 8 week racing program, racers can choose to participate in a variety of optional enhanced training programs and races throughout the season.

 For more information regarding the U10 Alpine Ontario Program Expectations please visit the AOA website.